lukestroh/linear-slider/README.md

 # TODO:

 1.  fix limit switch broadcaster (doesn't publish 1 to 1).
+1. **Servoing**
+    1. slider ran into the neg limit switch and succesfully stopped.
+MoveIt Servo halted movement as well, but not before hitting the switch.
+Then, the `ros2_control_node` died.
+Why???
+    1. servoing to a point works, but then oscillations gorw and grow and grow.
+Eventually, they stop and it moves full speed toward neg limit switch?
+WHYYY??
+(Answer -> It looks like the ros2_contol_node dies, as above.
+The mcu then moves at the last commanded speed, which was the max speed.)
+        1. Therefore, it seems like if the max speed is hit during oscillations, the control node dies?
 1. When starting program on lim switch, sometimes initial burst of movement off the switch.
 Why??
 1. Remove /tmp/ folder stuff for kinematics launch file stuff (remove old way, moveitconfigsbuilder is better)
 1. Refactor all of the MoveIt stuff, it's a mess.
 (Maybe check out Jazzy?
 Looks like the MoveItConfigsBuilder is what they're working towards...)